chisness/maxchiswick/_pages/home.md

 # Travel

 *[40k.earth](https://40k.earth): Build your own travel map and compare with friends (40,000 km is the circumference of the earth).
 My map is [here](https://40k.earth/chisness).
-Goal analogy is LinkedIn : Professional Life :: 40k : Travel Life.
+Goal analogy is LinkedIn:Professional Life :: 40k:Travel Life.
 [Send feedback!](mailto:max@40k.earth)

 [Carrot Safari](https://carrotsafari.com): Travel index site, but not yet active.
 Forwards to my 40k.earth map for now.